-Document-based It fosters simplicity by modeling constraints recurring to data-dependencies (2), guides enactement (3), supports authorized data-access using knowledge-bases (1) and captures ad-hoc forms of collaboration.
-However, it limits data modeling to Modeling plain structures (4,5), does not support advanced relations among documents (3), and instances are defined statically (3); It is oriented to business needs and execution constraints are automatically driven Artifact-centric from artifacts modeling (2,5).
-However, activity data-access is limited to the related Modeling artifact (1), life-cycles synchronization only support few patterns (3) and, finally, composition of artifacts is not possible (4); It is good for process models that periodically require a clean-sheet, uses qual- Product-based ity attributes for dynamic path choice (3).
-However, data-access is restricted to operations' input components, there must exist an explicit precedence network of Modeling operations (2), and applicability relies on the ability to specify productions using composition relationships that can be assembled into a single product $(3,4,5)$; It is indicated for large and numerous concurrently executing processes.
-It adds advanced communication patterns, as the definition of synchronization points among Data-driven instances belonging to the same or different process type (3), based on objects Coordination relationship types, and allows for complex structures specification that can guide functional decomposition (5).
-However it disregards simplicity, data content that leads to data reaction and access problems $(1,2)$, and atomicity of activities (4) ; It is unique in providing a global view of the process to its users, data-access is expressive and users can surpass the activities by accessing data for which they Case Handling have access levels (1).
+It fosters simplicity by modeling constraints recurring to data-dependencies (2), Document-based Modeling [20][2] guides enactement (3), supports authorized data-access using knowledge-bases (1) and captures ad-hoc forms of collaboration.
+However, it limits data modeling to plain structures (4,5), does not support advanced relations among documents (3), and instances are defined statically (3); Artifact-centric Modeling [10][4][6] It is oriented to business needs and execution constraints are automatically driven from artifacts modeling (2,5).
+However, activity data-access is limited to the related artifact (1), life-cycles synchronization only supports few patterns (3) and, finally, composition of artifacts is not possible (4); Product-based Modeling [21][31] It is good for process models that periodically require a clean-sheet, uses quality attributes for dynamic path choice (3).
+However, data-access is restricted to operations' input components, there must exist an explicit precedence network of operations (2), and applicability relies on the ability to specify productions using composition relationships that can be assembled into a single product (3,4,5); Data-driven Coordination [18][17] It is indicated for large and numerous concurrently executing processes.
+It adds advanced communication patterns, as the definition of synchronization points among instances belonging to the same or different process type (3), based on objects relationship types, and allows for complex structures specification that can guide functional decomposition (5).
+However it disregards simplicity, data content that leads to data reaction and access problems (1,2), and atomicity of activities (4); $Case \\ Handling \\ [30][27]$ It is unique in providing a global view of the process to its users, data-access is expressive and users can surpass the activities by accessing data for which they have access levels (1).
 It allows for horizontal aggregation (2) and, since it is fully state-based, it is easy to conceptualize.
-However, processes hierarchies and data object-oriented patterns for synchronization purposes are poorly exploited (3,4,5); Proclets It promotes a shift from control to communication emphasis, where processes inter- act according to an agreed level of reliability, security, closure and formality (3).
-It supports multiple messages-exchange patterns and batch-oriented tasks, thus, en- abling vertical dynamic aggregation of proclets instances (3).
-Although proclets are decoupled process fragments, composition is not supported (4) and each fragment can still be considered an activity-centered model, thus, suffering from same data- access and data-state reaction limitations $(1,2,5)$.
+However, processes hierarchies and data object-oriented patterns for synchronization purposes are poorly exploited (3,4,5); Proclets [26][28] It promotes a shift from control to communication emphasis, where processes interact according to an agreed level of reliability, security, closure and formality (3).
+It supports multiple messages-exchange patterns and batch-oriented tasks, thus, enabling vertical dynamic aggregation of proclets instances (3).
+Although proclets are decoupled process fragments, composition is not supported (4) and each fragment can still be considered an activity-centered model, thus, suffering from same data-access and data-state reaction limitations (1,2,5); Object-aware Modeling [12][13][14] It integrates case handling's data-access (1), enriching authorization with state-based and instance-based levels, and form principles (1).
+It supports artifact-centric patterns of coordination.
+It introduces collective enactment of batch activities (3), on-the-fly form changes (2), multiple instantiation using cardinalities (3) and re-execution of submitted activities (1).
+However, it does not support vertical aggregation for instances with different higher-level object instances (3), sound criteria and object-oriented modeling patterns as inheritance and composition (4,5).

-Table 5.
-Brief Review of Emergent Approaches' [subtitles: (x) reference to requirement x]
+Table 4.
+Brief Review of Emergent Approaches' [subtitles: (x) referes to requirement(s) x]